jmonlong/manu-vggafannot/manuscript.md

 The amount of context is also controlled by the user.
 Finally, the subgraph or the paths (usually reads) overlapping these nodes are extracted.
 This last step was updated to be able to extract paths in an indexed GAF file using HTSlib.
-As for sorted GAM files, it is now possible to extract a slice of a indexed GAF file based on node intervals, coordinates on a reference path, multiple coordinates in a BED file, a provided subgraph (see User Guide at ??).
+As for sorted GAM files, it is now possible to extract a slice of a indexed GAF file based on node intervals, coordinates on a reference path, multiple coordinates in a BED file, a provided subgraph (see User Guide in the `analysis` folder of this paper's repository[@repo]).

 ### Projecting annotations onto a pangenome